Out-Law Guide 5 min. read

-In the First-tier Tribunal each party will generally bear their own costs so that you will not be liable to pay the costs of HMRC if you are unsuccessful and HMRC will not be liable to pay your costs if you succeed.
+In the First-tier Tax Tribunal (FTT) the general rule is that each party will generally bear its own costs.
+This means that you will not be liable to pay the costs of HMRC if you are unsuccessful and HMRC will not be liable to pay your costs if you succeed.
+However, there are exceptions to the general rule.

-Tax disputes are allocated to a 'track' in the First-tier Tribunal.
-More complicated cases, which will require lengthy or complex evidence or a lengthy hearing, involve a complex or important principle or issue, or involve a large financial sum, may be allocated to the Complex track.
+The first exception is for 'complex' cases.
+Tax disputes are allocated to a 'track' in the FTT.
+More complicated cases - those which will require lengthy or complex evidence or a lengthy hearing, involve a complex or important principle or issue, or involve a large financial sum - may be allocated to the Complex track.

 If your case is allocated to the Complex track either you or HMRC may seek an award of costs, which will typically follow the general rules set out below, unless you opt for the proceedings to be excluded from potential liability for HMRC’s costs.
 The opt out must be made within 28 days of receiving notice that the case has been allocated to the Complex category.